This article originally appeared online in March 2018; it was updated on June 14, 2018, to include current information.

 Yachts will feature five dining venues—a main restaurant, an Asian fusion restaurant, a poolside grill, casual dining, and an à la carte restaurant by renowned chef Sven Elverfeld of the three-Michelin-starred restaurant at Ritz-Carlton in Wolfsburg, Germany.
 In addition, all three yachts will feature a wine bar with entertainment experiences, including programs focused on local musicians, lecturers, chefs, and artists.
 (In-suite dining will also be available around the clock.)

-Accommodations will feature 149 suites (including two penthouse suites), each with its own terrace.
-To accommodate different travelers’ needs, Ritz-Carlton designed the onboard suites so they can be made into larger or smaller cabins when required—the ship can go from 149 suites to 170 suites.
+Accommodations will feature 145 suites (including two penthouse suites), each with its own terrace.
+To accommodate different travelers’ needs, Ritz-Carlton designed the onboard suites so they can be made into larger or smaller cabins when required—the ship can go from 145 suites to 106 suites for charter groups.

 The luxury small ships will have an outdoor platform for open-air events and parties.
 Each vessel will feature multiple pools, with an infinity-style pool and whirlpool among them.
 An indoor-outdoor solarium will act as a sun lounge for passengers by day; by night, the yacht’s top deck will transform into a nightclub-style space.